Tyler-Lentz/tyde/README.md

 ## TODO

 ### Short Term
-- actually wire up the ui to show names of opened files
 - save files
-- line numbers
+- close file that has been opened

 ### Long Term
 - navigation shortcuts